-FOR THE YEARS ENDED DECEMBER 31, 2015 AND 2014 (EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS, UNLESS STATED OTHERWISE)
+(EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS, UNLESS STATED OTHERWISE)

-- iii.
+- i.
+Conversion options, redemption options and put options embedded in convertible bonds are recognised initially at net fair value as 'financial liabilities at fair value through profit or loss'.
+They are subsequently remeasured and stated at fair value on each balance sheet date; the gain or loss is recognised as 'gain or loss on valuation of financial liabilities at fair value through profit or loss'. - ii.
+Bonds payable of convertible bonds is initially recognised at the residual value of total issue price less amount of 'financial liabilities at fair value through profit or loss' as stated above, and subsequently stated at amortised cost.
+Any difference between the proceeds and the redemption value is accounted for as the premium or discount on bonds payable and presented as an addition to or deduction from bonds payable, which is amortized in profit or loss as an adjustment to the 'finance costs' over the period of bond circulation using the effective interest method. - iii.
 Any transaction costs directly attributable to the issuance of convertible bonds are allocated to each liability component in proportion to the allocation of proceeds. - iv.
 When bondholders exercise conversion options, the liability components of the bonds (including 'bonds payable' and 'financial liabilities at fair value through profit or loss') are remeasured on the conversion date.
 The book value of common shares issued due to the conversion shall be based on the adjusted book value of the liability components.

-(20)Borrowings
+(18)Borrowings